-The big question facing all funds that have been on a tear during such a challenging year is whether they'll be able to adjust their investments when monetary and other key risk factors change.
-We recently witnessed managers who thrived during the initial shock of the pandemic fail to rotate portunistic junk debt their portfolios as economies reopened and consumer habits changed.
+The big guestion facing all funds that have been on a tear during such a challenging year is whether they'll be able to adjust their investments when monetary and other key risk factors change.
+We recently witnessed managers who thrived during the initial shock of the pandemic fail to rotate their portfolios as economies reopened and consumer habits changed.